 As with all medication, a very small number of patients may be allergic to MRI contrast.

 Allergic reactions are rare and when they do occur, most of them are mild.
-Please inform the radiographer if you have any allergies, any kidney problems or are breastfeeding.
+Please inform the Radiographer if you have any allergies, any kidney problems or are breastfeeding.

 It is known that small amounts of Gadolinium may remain in the brain or other tissues after an injection, although there is currently no evidence that these small amounts cause any harm.
-A radiographer will go through a checklist with you to make sure you are suitable for an injection of MRI contrast.